AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 are defined.

-Same as with helper-struct \alib{strings;TT_StringConstants} introduced in the previous chapter, if a user of the library writes entities that are templated on the character type, the use of helper-struct \b TT_StringCConstants is advised.
+Same as with helper-struct \alib{strings;StringConstantsTraits} introduced in the previous chapter, if a user of the library writes entities that are templated on the character type, the use of helper-struct \b CStringConstantsTraits is advised.

 \I{################################################################################################}
 ## 6.4 Debugging Strings ## {#alib_strings_details_debugging}